 I followed my traditional practice: I washed and waxed her, changed the oil and filter, poured small amounts of oil into the top of each cylinder.
 But this time I also drained the gas tank and removed the battery and pumped the tire pressure way up.
 The final step before putting it under a cover was to liberally spray 303 UV Protection on all rubber and vinyl areas and spray all metal parts with WD-40 along with another water displacement product I like, Bombardier Lube.

 Inspired by Jay Leno’s purchase of and complete rebuild of a 1969 Lotus Elan, in early 2013 I committed to completely restoring my Elan while making some appropriate modifications to improve reliability and safety.
 To undertake a project like this you need the space, the time and the funds.
-I had all three.
-The only thing I was missing was the expert, and I found that in Brian Buckland in the UK.
+I was fortunate and had all three.
+While blessed with abundant support from the local Lotus club, I also managed to locate Brian Buckland in the UK.
 Buckland is the undisputed authority on the Lotus Elan and his book on rebuilding Elan’s is the Bible of every Lotus enthusiast.
-Buckland came to the US to supervise the work personally as well as staying in constant contact via Email and Skype.
+Buckland made an early trip to Phoenix to see my car and see some of the Arizona sites as part of his guest appearance at an annual US Lotus Owners event.
+In this first trip, Buckland helped chart the direction for the rebuild, providing a host of guidance on the best steps for us to take.
+Buckland made two more trips to the US to supervise the work and to undertake some of the more tricky bits personally as well as staying in constant contact via Email and Skype throughout the process.

-Buckland’s book is based on his own experience rebuilding his own and countless other Elans.
+Buckland’s book (The Rebuilding of a Lotus Elan: Addendum Engineering Workshop Manual) is based on his own experience rebuilding his own and countless other Elans.
 He is, without a doubt, the most authoritative person on planet earth about the Lotus Elan.
-Reading the 700+ pages with pictures and step by step instructions, was a wonderful blueprint.
+Reading the 640 pages with pictures and step by step instructions, was a wonderful blueprint.

+The full story on the complete installation process available by going to the top of the page and selecting specific sections.
+Body, Chassis, engine, electrical, etc. each have their own sections.
 The photo gallery below is a small subset of the thousands of photos taken during the three year rebuild.
 Technically, not a restoration, as our goal was not to bring it back to precisely where it was when it left the factory.
 Instead, while wanting it to look like it had just come new from the factory, we planned to update where possible, making the car safer, more reliable and better.
 This we did.
 At the same time, we’ve kept all the original parts, should someone wish to return it to authentic originality.
+Every single part of the car was removed, examined and then renewed, replaced or restored to as-new or better condition.
 Note: Double Click on any photo to see a large, hi-res version of that particular photo.